-6. First, shoot an image that includes the subject you want to extract.
+3. First, shoot an image that includes the subject you want to extract.

-Shoot an image in which the subject is as large as possible.
-If you selected "2" for the "Number of Shots" setting, the images should include some easily identifiable reference point that you can use for later alignment in step 7 below.
+- Shoot an image in which the subject is as large as possible.
+Also, the image should include some easily identifiable reference point that you can use for later alignment in step 4, below. - If you selected "Moving Subject" the camera will record multiple subject images.
+Do not move the camera until shooting is complete. - · Flash is turned off automatically at this time.

-- If you selected "Moving Subject" the camera will record multiple subject images.
-Do not move the camera until shooting is complete. - If you selected "1" for the "Number of Shots" setting, this procedure is complete with this step.
-The camera will extract the subject and display it on the monitor screen.
-If you selected "Moving Subject" in step 3, the subject image will be moving on the display. - Even if you select "1" for the "Number of Shots" setting, certain conditions can cause the setting to switch automatically to "2". - Flash is turned off automatically at this time. - 7.
-Next, compose the image again, this time without the subject you want to extract.
-Take care so the image composition here is as close as possible to the image composition in step 6.
-This second image will let the camera know what part of the image in step 3 needs to be cropped.

-A semi-transparent view of the image you shot in step 3 (which includes the subject) will be visible on the monitor screen to help you compose the background image properly.
+- 4. Next, compose the image again, this time without the subject you want to extract.
+Take care so the image composition here is as close as possible to the image composition in step 3.
+This second image will let the camera know what part of the image in step 3 needs to be cropped. - A semi-transparent view of the image you shot in step 3 (which includes the subject) will be visible on the monitor screen to help you compose the background image properly.

-8. Press the shutter button to shoot the background only.
+5. Press the shutter button to shoot the background only.

-The camera compares the images you shot in steps 6 and 8 and extracts the subject.
+The camera compares the images you shot in steps 3 and 5 and extracts the subject.
 The extracted subject image will appear on the monitor screen.
 If you selected "Moving Subject", the subject image will be moving on the display.

-You can interrupt an ongoing subject extraction process (steps 6 through 8) at any time by pressing [MENU] or [BS].
+You can interrupt an ongoing image extraction process at any time by pressing [MENU] or [BS].